maatthc/nativescript-stripe-paymentcontext/README.md

 https://dashboard.stripe.com/account/apikeys

-Deploy the backend piece on Heroku (Free account) using  https://github.com/maatthc/stripe-paymentcontext-backend
+Deploy the backend piece on Heroku (Free account) or host it yourself using  https://github.com/maatthc/stripe-paymentcontext-backend

 Give it a App name and use your Stripe Publishable key and save the URL.